Cambodian Civil War: Opposing sides

 As combat operations quickly revealed, the two sides were badly mismatched.
 FANK, whose ranks had been increased by thousands of young urban Cambodians who had flocked to join it in the months following the removal of Sihanouk, had expanded well beyond its capacity to absorb the new men.
 Later, given the press of tactical operations and the need to replace combat casualties, there was insufficient time to impart needed skills to individuals or to units, and lack of training remained the bane of FANK's existence until its collapse.

-During the period 1974–1975, FANK forces officially grew from 100,000 to approximately 250,000 men, but probably only numbered around 180,000 due to payroll padding by their officers and due to desertions.
+During the period 1974–1975, FANK forces officially grew from 100,000 to approximately 250,000 men, but probably only numbered around 180,000 due to payroll padding by their officers and desertions.

 U.S. military aid (ammunition, supplies, and equipment) was funneled to FANK through the Military Equipment Delivery Team, Cambodia (MEDTC).
-Authorized a total of 113 officers and men, the team arrived in Phnom Penh in 1971, under the overall command of CINCPAC Admiral John S. McCain Jr. The attitude of the Nixon administration could be summed up by the advice given by Henry Kissinger to the first head of the liaison team, Colonel Jonathan Ladd: "Don't think of victory; just keep it alive."
+A total of 113 officers and men, the team arrived in Phnom Penh in 1971, under the overall command of CINCPAC Admiral John S. McCain Jr. The attitude of the Nixon administration could be summed up by the advice given by Henry Kissinger to the first head of the liaison team, Colonel Jonathan Ladd: "Don't think of victory; just keep it alive."
 Nevertheless, McCain constantly petitioned the Pentagon for more arms, equipment, and staff for what he proprietarily viewed as "my war".

-There were other problems.
+There were other problems as well.
 The officer corps of FANK was generally corrupt and greedy.
-The inclusion of "ghost" soldiers allowed massive payroll padding; ration allowances were kept by the officers while their men starved; and the sale of arms and ammunition on the black market (or to the enemy) was commonplace.
-Worse, the tactical ineptitude among FANK officers was as common as their greed.
+The inclusion of "ghost" soldiers allowed massive payroll padding; ration allowances were often kept by the officers, while their men starved; and the sale of arms and ammunition on the black market (or to the enemy) was commonplace.
+Worse, tactical ineptitude among FANK officers was quite common too.
 Lon Nol frequently bypassed the general staff and directed operations down to battalion-level while also forbidding any real coordination between the army, navy and air force.

-The common soldiers fought bravely at first, but they were saddled with low pay (with which they had to purchase their own food and medical care), ammunition shortages, and mixed equipment.
-Due to the pay system, there were no allotments for their families, who were, therefore, forced to follow their husbands/sons into the battle zones.
-These problems (exacerbated by continuously declining morale) only increased over time.
+The common soldiers fought well at first, but were saddled with low pay (with which they had to purchase their own food and medical care), ammunition shortages, and insufficient/poor equipment.
+Due to the pay system, there were no allotments for their families, who were, therefore, frequently forced to follow their husbands/sons into the battle zones.
+These problems only increased over time and continued to damage morale.